yugokato/pytest-data-loader/README.md

 @parametrize_dir("data", "images")
 def test_something(data):
     """
-    This test will be dynamically parametrized with each image file in the `images` directory.
+    Dynamically parametrizes the test with each file in the data/images directory.
+    Each file content is accessible through the specified fixture name "data".
     """
     ...
 ```